GiorgiVartanov/anisearch/README.md

 This is a website where you can search for anime or manga.

 -   search for anime or manga by it's name, search bar searches when 1.5 seconds have passed since user last typed, or by simply pressing enter key.
+-   search page has infinite scroll, it fetches new data when user scrolled to last element.
 -   select genre/type/year/season of searched anime (manga has only genre).
--   select in which way shows needs to be sorted, for example by year, by score etc.
+-   select in which way shows will be be sorted, for example by year, by score etc.
 -   view which shows are popular in the current season, are coming in the next one or all times popular.
 -   each anime has it's own page, where you can see all characters sorted by their importance in the show, anime/manga related to this one and episodes to this show (it links to this show on crunchyroll)
 -   each character has own page, where you can see information about this character, shows featuring this character and voice actor.